 Newport Live has adopted the Wales Safeguarding Procedures (2019) this document details the agreed processes which should be followed in order to safeguard and protect children.

+The Wales Safeguarding procedures and guidelines can now be accessed online (www.safeguarding.wales) and via a downloadable app.

 Staff do not need to know the high level of detail within the procedures, however, you must be aware of your duties and responsibilities to respond to concerns identified for a child and that there is a clear process which should be followed to report your concerns.